In the Aeroplane Over the Sea: Cult following

 There was no public explanation for the band's sudden breakup.
-Some of the group's original fans became angry and accused Mangum of being selfish, while others perpetuated hoaxes around Neutral Milk Hotel's breakup.
+Slate alleged that some fans were angry or accused Mangum of being selfish, and others wrote hoax blog posts giving fake details of upcoming tours and other false information.
 The large response helped the album gain a cult following, and converted Mangum into a larger-than-life figure.
-In 2003, Creative Loafing writer Kevin Griffis dedicated an entire cover story to trying to track down Mangum for personal closure.
+In 2003, Creative Loafing writer Kevin Griffis dedicated a cover story to trying to track down Mangum for personal closure.
 The search ended when Mangum sent him an email that read: "I'm not an idea.
 I am a person, who obviously wants to be left alone."
 Journalist Mark Richardson attempted to explain the album's rise in popularity: "Because [Mangum] was inaccessible, there was no outlet for connection other than the record itself and other fans who shared a passion.
 By doing nothing, Neutral Milk Hotel developed a cult."

 Some journalists have noted the release of In the Aeroplane Over the Sea coincided with the rise of the Internet.
 The album, and by extension Neutral Milk Hotel, became common fixtures on online message boards, and early music websites like Pitchfork gave the band an increased level of promotion.
 Winkie wrote: "Would Aeroplane occupy the same untouchable place in American indie-rock culture if it was released in 1992?
 Or 1987?
 It's hard to say.
 The internet has a one-of-a-kind relationship with Neutral Milk Hotel."
 Memes about In the Aeroplane Over the Sea proliferated on websites like 4chan, reflecting a wave of "hipster" listeners who first discovered the album online, long after the band had broken up.